 Forward: Angelos Charisteas

 The most memorable moment of an international career spanning 88 caps and featuring 25 goals came when he headed the winner in the UEFA EURO 2004 final, having scored in a group match against Spain and versus France in the quarter-finals.
-The tall striker had something of a nomadic existence post-Portugal, leaving Werder Bremen for Ajax and then spending time with Feyenoord, 1.
-FC Nürnberg, Bayer 04 Leverkusen, Arles, FC Schalke 04, Panetolikos FC and Al Nassr.
+The tall striker had something of a nomadic existence post-Portugal, leaving Werder Bremen for Ajax and then spending time with Feyenoord, Nürnberg, Bayer Leverkusen, Arles, Schalke, Panetolikos and Al Nassr.
 He was briefly technical director of Aris – his first club – in 2014.

 Forward: Zisis Vryzas

 The tall forward's goal in the group stage defeat against Russia helped Greece lever Spain out of runners-up spot on goals scored.
-A fans' favourite at PAOK, where his fine equaliser at Highbury featured in a celebrated 2-1 aggregate success against Arsenal FC in the 1997/98 UEFA Cup, Vryzas played abroad with AC Perugia, ACF Fiorentina, RC Celta de Vigo and Torino FC.
+A fans' favourite at PAOK, where his fine equaliser at Highbury featured in a celebrated 2-1 aggregate success against Arsenal in the 1997/98 UEFA Cup, Vryzas played abroad with Perugia, Fiorentina, Celta Vigo and Torino.
 He returned to Greece in 2006, becoming PAOK technical director after retiring in 2008.
 Briefly Fernando Santos's assistant with the national team and PAOK club president, Vryzas has been technical director at Veria since August 2015.

 Defender: Stelios Venetidis

-Now studying for his coaching diploma, the talented, reliable left-back, Venetidis made his Greece debut in the same game as Giorgos Karagounis - a 3-0 win against El Salvador on 20 August 1999.
-Having shone at Xanthi FC, Venetidis joined Olympiacos a month after winning the 2000/01 Greek Cup with PAOK.
+A talented, reliable left-back, Venetidis made his Greece debut in the same game as Giorgos Karagounis – a 3-0 win against El Salvador on 20 August 1999.
+Having shone at Xanthi, Venetidis joined Olympiacos a month after winning the 2000/01 Greek Cup with PAOK.
 His UEFA EURO 2004 adventure came midway through a five-year spell in Piraeus which netted him four league titles and two more Greek Cups.
 Capped 42 times, he hung up his boots in 2012 after a stint at Larissa FC.
 Now assistant coach at Panthrikakos.

 Forward: Dimitris Papadopoulos

 Currently a free agent, Papadopoulos was – at 22 – the youngest member of the 2004 finals squad.
 He came to Portugal fresh from winning a domestic double with Panathinaikos, and represented Greece at the Olympics later that summer.
-Adventures with US Lecce, NK Dinamo Zagreb and RC Celta de Vigo heralded a drift away from international football, but Papadopoulos was recalled in August 2013 after winning Greece's player of the year award at Panthrakikos FC, and impressed again at Atromitos FC this season, though he missed the final cut for the 2014 World Cup.
+Adventures with Lecce, Dinamo Zagreb and Celta Vigo heralded a drift away from international football, but Papadopoulos was recalled in August 2013 after winning Greece's player of the year award at Panthrakikos.
+Now at Asteras Tripolis following a spell at PAOK.

 Coach: Otto Rehhagel